dzakifadh/public-slicing/README.md

-# Public Slicing
+# HTML Slicing Project

-This repo contain static slicing from ui design to html.
+This repo contain static slicing from ui design (figma) to html.
 Fell free to fork for learning purpose.

 > React JS + Tailwindcss version will be release soon :heart_eyes: